 Users – individuals with access to your account.

-In summary, this topic is about more than just file sharing.
-It is about finding the right option when it comes to activity on your file sharing account and providing the correct access for any situation.
+In summary, this is about more than just file sharing; It is about finding the right option when it comes to activity on your file sharing account and providing the correct access for any situation.
 Review the following options and choose the best one for each file transfer.

 Sharing provides ease of use.
-Shares can be bookmarked.
-There is no user maintenance for simple shares.
+There is no user maintenance for shares.
 Sharing can even be embedded directly into your website.
 This keeps your business look streamlined and lets you focus on your clients.

 Shares are the simple way to let someone else access a file.
 Shares are great for distribution of materials such as manuals, RFP, etc. Recipients can bookmark the web link you provide them for access to the shared file at their convenience.